natepill/toxic-comments/Proposal.md

 **Is your project Solo or Team?**
 Solo

+## Code Structure and Design

+The design of the application will be a one page web app.
+There will be a user input box for copy pasting text and a submit button.
+Once the toxicity score is calculated, then it will appear on the same page.

+The code structure will be a simple backend api that handling the machine learning processing and a front end for displaying results.

 ## Description

 **Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why**